-Keywords: fruit fly, bioinformatics, molecular evolution, DNA loss, annotation duplicated pseudogenes arise from duplications of a gene (or an exon), that become disabled and subsequently are degraded; secondly, processed pseudogenes arise from reverse transcription of a messenger RNA and reintegration of the resultant cDNA into genomic DNA ^{1,2,3}.
-The latter type of pseudogene can arise as a by-product of LINE-1 retrotransposition in humans 4.
-Surveys have recently been performed on the pseudogene populations of budding yeast, nematode and chromosomes 21 and 22 for human, with a further analysis of over 2000 ribosomal-protein pseudogenes in the whole human genome ^{5,6,7,8}.
+Pseudogenes are copies of genes that do not produce a fulllength functional protein chain.
+Their apparent protein-coding sequences are disrupted by frameshifts and premature stop codons as evolution progresses (1-3).
+They occur in two forms: first, duplicated pseudogenes arise from duplications of a gene (or an exon) that become disabled and subsequently are degraded; secondly, processed pseudogenes arise from reverse transcription of a messenger RNA and reintegration of the resultant cDNA into genomic DNA (1-3).
+The latter type of pseudogene can arise as a by-product of LINE-1 retrotransposition in humans (4).
+Surveys have recently been performed on the pseudogene populations of budding yeast, nematode and chromosomes 21 and 22 for human, with a further analysis of over 2000 ribosomal-protein pseudogenes in the whole human genome (5-8).
 The procedures derived in these papers have been applied to the Drosophila genome in the present study to derive an initial overview of the pseudogene population of this fly.
 Here, we report the detection of about 100 putative pseudogenes in the Drosophila genome, and present analysis of some of their characteristics, such as the length of their matching proteins and their most common functional groupings.